ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 Softer springs cause more suspension travel.
 This means that you should also increase the height to avoid hitting the bump stops or the ground, e.g. after jumps.

-### Stabilizers ###
+### Anti-Roll Bars ###

-Also known as anti-roll bars, stabilizers are meant to control the roll of the car.
+Also known as stabilizers, anti-roll bars are meant to control the roll of the car.
 A too firm setting can cause the inside wheel (closer to the turn's center) to lose ground contact, which in turn can lead to snap-oversteer.
 You should use firm settings for fast tracks and soft settings for slow and curvy tracks.
 You should also set it softer on very bumpy tracks.

 ### Dampers ###